inasafe/inasafe-doc/docs/source/training/socialisation/introduction_to_qgis.rst

 One of the basic strengths of GIS is that you have a dynamic visual representation of the data you’re working with.
 Therefore, the visual appearance of the map (which depends on the symbology of the individual layers) is very important.
-For example in the project that you currently have open :file:`DKI_Jakarta_Introduction.qgs`, you will see the **A Flood in Jakarta like 2013** layer covering the area of DKI Jakarta.
+For example in the project that you currently have open, :file:`DKI_Jakarta_Introduction.qgs`, you will see the **A Flood in Jakarta like 2013** layer covering the area of DKI Jakarta.
-Did the flood really covr the whole of DKI Jakarta?
+Did the flood really cover the whole of DKI Jakarta?

 To answer this, let’s turn OFF the **Jakarta_roads_WGS84** and **A Flood Similar to the Jakarta 2007 event** layers and open the attribute table of **A Flood in Jakarta like 2013** by right clicking the layer and